MACM18/resume/docs/SUPABASE_SETUP.md

 alter table public.uploaded_resumes enable row level security;
 alter table public.work_experiences enable row level security;

+-- Owner policies (CRUD)
+-- ALL tables now consistently use user_id = auth.uid()
--- Owner policies (CRUD) — adjust per table if needed -- NOTE: PostgreSQL does not support "IF NOT EXISTS" for policies.
+-- PostgreSQL does not support "IF NOT EXISTS" for policies.
--- Use DROP IF EXISTS followed by CREATE to ensure idempotency. drop policy if exists "profiles_owner_read" on public.profiles;
+-- Use DROP IF EXISTS followed by CREATE to ensure idempotency.

+-- PROFILES: use user_id
+drop policy if exists "profiles_owner_read" on public.profiles;
 create policy "profiles_owner_read" on public.profiles
   for select using (auth.uid() = user_id);